MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-docker/configure-docker-daemon.md

 ## Uninstall Docker
 *Use the steps in this section to uninstall Docker and perform a full cleanup of Docker system components from your Windows 10 or Windows Server 2016 system.*

+> Note: All commands in the steps below must be run from an **elevated** PowerShell session.

 ### STEP 1: Prepare your system for Docker's removal
 If you haven't already, it's good practice to make sure no containers are running on your system before removing Docker.
 Here are some useful commands for doing that:
 ```